What Happens After Identity Verification for Unemployment?

 • Your account activity triggered a security check

-• Your information didn’t match state records
+• Your information did not match state records

-What Happens After Verification
+What Happens After Verification Is Approved

-• Any additional pending issues are addressed
+• Any remaining pending issues are checked next

 When Payments Resume

-Payments resume only after:
+Payments usually resume only after:

-• Identity verification is approved
+• identity verification is approved

-• All other eligibility issues are cleared
+• all other eligibility issues are cleared

-• An adjudicator completes review if required
+• an adjudicator completes review if required

 What You Can Do Next